shiwa-dev/jwt-auth-spring-boot-starter/README.md

     protected-paths:
       - /api/*

+    # Refresh token settings
+    # Time-to-live for refresh tokens in milliseconds (default: 7 days)
+    refreshTtlMillis: 604800000

+    # Enable/disable refresh token flow (default: true)
+    refreshEnabled: true

+    # If true, refresh tokens are rotated (old ones invalidated) on every use
+    refreshRotate: true

+    # If true, reuse of old refresh tokens is detected and all sessions for the subject are revoked
+    reuseDetection: true

     # List of URL patterns to exclude from JWT authentication
     # Supports Ant-style patterns as above.
 Can be left empty if no exclusions are needed.
     excluded-paths: